ksu-cs-textbooks/cis527/content/1-secure-workstations/05-windows-overview-installation.md

 Here is a diagram showing the various versions of Windows and how they relate to one another.
 Notice that there are a few major families - the DOS versions at the top in red, starting with 1.0.
 The NT family near the bottom in blue, beginning with NT 3.1, as well as the server versions starting with Server 2003 in green.
 Finally, in the middle, there are a few mobile versions of Windows as well in yellow and orange, but they have been discontinued in recent years.

 Next, let's see how to install Windows 10 in a virtual machine.
-At this point, I'm assuming you have already installed VMWare Workstation or another virtualization software on your computer.
+At this point, I'm assuming you have already installed VMware Workstation or another virtualization software on your computer.
 If not, I recommend doing so before continuing.

 First, you'll need to download the Windows 10 installation file and obtain a product key.
 Both of those can be found on the Microsoft Imagine store, which is linked in the resources section below the video.
 Remember that the username and password on that site is different than your K-State eID or CS username and password.